Do SN 1987A data yield the three neutrino masses?: Discussion

-\begin{itemize} \item If it was a statistical fluctuation it was a really big one $p=1.4\times 10^{-6}.$ In fact among the LSD signal candidates for the detection of a neutrino burst selected over 14 years of operation, it has the lowest background imitation probability. \item If it was a genuine, low-energy pulse (e.g., from neutron capture on iron slabs around the detector), simulations show that their number is completely negligible for all of the neutrino radiation parameters considered.~\citep{Manukovskiy2022}. \item If it was due to 8 MeV dark matter as suggested in ref.~\citep{Ehrlich2021} this would still create the same LSD burst, so it is not really an alternative, but rather an explanation of the LSD neutrinos falling on the $m^2<0$ line. \item The only other explanation known to this author for the LSD burst besides tachyons is the Froggatt-Nielsen proposal of ``dark matter balls" inside the the stellar core~\citep{Froggatt2015}. \end{itemize}
+\begin{itemize} \item If it was a statistical fluctuation it was a really big one $p=1.4\times 10^{-6}.$ In fact among the LSD signal candidates for the detection of a neutrino burst selected over 14 years of operation, it has the lowest background imitation probability. \item If it was a genuine, low-energy pulse of neutrinos (e.g., from neutron capture on iron slabs around the detector), simulations show that their number is negligible.~\citep{Manukovskiy2022}. \item If it was due to 8 MeV dark matter as suggested in ref.~\citep{Ehrlich2021} this would still create the same LSD burst, so it is not really an alternative, but rather an explanation of the LSD burst. \item The only other explanation known to this author for the LSD burst besides tachyons is the Froggatt-Nielsen proposal of ``dark matter pearl-size balls" inside the stellar core~\citep{Froggatt2015}. \end{itemize}